ToxicTeacherTTV/NoodleArmsComplete/IMPROVEMENT_OPPORTUNITIES.md

 - ✅ Hybrid search (keyword + semantic) active in production
 - ✅ Automatic background embedding generation for new memories
 - ✅ Batch processing with rate limit handling
-- ⚠️ Need to backfill existing 1,505 memories (~30 min process)
+- ✅ Backfill completed: All 4,136 memories have embeddings

 ### 2. **Increase Training Example Limit** ✅ COMPLETED
 **Status:** INCREASED from 10 to 50